 Compensation for written work

-A sheet here refers to approximately 2,200 characters (including spaces) or approximately 28–30 lines of text.
+A sheet here refers to approximately 1,800 characters or approximately 28–30 lines of text.

 Commissioned research and reports

 It would be best to conduct commissioned research and reports on a monthly salary basis.
 A reasonable salary for expert work is EUR 3,500 or higher.